Essential Thrombocythemia (ET)

 However, there are rare cases where essential thrombocythemia (ET) can have a familial component, meaning it can occur in multiple family members.
 This is known as familial essential thrombocythemia and is estimated to account for approximately 10% of all essential thrombocythemia (ET) cases.

-• However, having a family history of essential thrombocythemia (ET) does not guarantee that offspring will develop it, and the risk is still relatively low.
+• Familial Essential Thrombocythemia: This occurs in less than 10% of cases.
+It is caused by germline mutations (mutations present in the egg or sperm) that are inherited from a parent.
+This increases the risk of developing essential thrombocythemia (ET) for offspring of the affected individual.
+However, having a family history of essential thrombocythemia (ET) does not guarantee that offspring will develop it, and the risk is still relatively low.

-It is important to note that genetic testing can help identify individuals with a familial predisposition to essential thrombocythemia (ET).
+Genetic testing can help identify individuals with a familial predisposition to essential thrombocythemia (ET).
 However, this test is not routinely performed for everyone with essential thrombocythemia (ET).

 Does essential thrombocythemia get worse over time?

-While not guaranteed, some factors can increase the risk of complications and potentially lead to a more progressive course:
+While not guaranteed, some factors can increase the risk of complications and potentially lead to a more progressive course.

 • Advanced age: The risk of complications generally increases with age.